mrwonderman/android-square-progressbar/README.md

 The idea came when I needed a way to display a progressbar in a clever way in my quiz app.
 There I have a square image and some text below it.
 But no more space for a progressbar.
 So the best way would be a progressbar around the image.

 ## Square image
-So this is what I want to look like when it's finished:
+So this is what I want to look it like when it's finished:

 ![square image](https://googledrive.com/host/0BwESwPCuXtw7eExwSFVLQkR2TTg/2013-05-05%2011.41.54.png)